 If you are in need of help, or know someone who is, you can fill in this Nailsea COVID-19 Help Group form to request community volunteer assistance.

-If you are in a position to offer help to your local community, fill in this form to volunteer as part of the Nailsea COVID-19 Help Group.
+If you are in a position to offer help to your local community, please contact the organisers on Facebook to volunteer as part of the Nailsea COVID-19 Help Group.

 All information correct as of 19/03/2020 11am.